Systemic Sustainability

 1.2.1 School Wide Awareness - Staff

-Demonstrate that all school personnel are aware of the Green School status of your school and the application process.
+Demonstrate that all school personnel are aware of your school's Green School status and application process.

 At the beginning of each school year, Green Schools has shared goals and outcomes of the Green Schools application.